“I’m not telling you it’s going to be easy.

 - Most deli meats, cured meats, hot dogs, beef jerky and pre-cooked meat contain nightshade spices and sugar, as well as other additives and must be avoided.
-However, there are a few exceptions: US Wellness Meats sells a variety of AIP-friendly convenience meats.
+However, there are a few exceptions: US Wellness Meats has an AIP-friendly menu on their home page.
 Epic Bars are made from grass-fed meat jerky, and their Bison Bacon Cranberry Bars are AIP-Friendly.
 Whole Foods has a line of “Naked Meats” (completely unseasoned).
 Boar’s Head and Dietz & Watson both have an “all-natural roast beef” seasoned with only salt and pepper.
 Unfortunately their other “all-natural” meats all contain nightshade spices, so stick with the roast beef.

 - If you want to buy some AIP-friendly frozen meals, Paleo on the Go has an AIP menu.

 - There are also specific healing foods recommended for people with autoimmune disease, so start adding these to your diet as well: organ meats, bone broths, fermented foods and a wide variety of vegetables.